-Confessions of a free-range parent But there’s good news for parents who live in the state of Utah, since lawmakers there are trying to make it that much easier for parents to exercise their freedoms when it comes to free-range parenting.
+But there's good news for parents who live in the state of Utah, since lawmakers there are trying to make it that much easier for parents to exercise their freedoms when it comes to free-range parenting.
 A few days ago, Republican State Senator Lincoln Fillmore introduced a bill that would rewrite state law to make it clear that parents can’t be turned in for neglect if they let their children walk alone to a park, or sit in a car unattended, as long as they are otherwise happy, safe, and well cared-for.

 “We’ve become so helicopter-ish as parents, and as society expecting parents to be that way, we are kind of robbing children of some of the joys of childhood,” Fillmore said, reported in the Salt Lake Tribune.
 Giving kids more freedom actually better prepares them for the future, he said.
 (And there's some evidence it can actually be healthier, too.)

 While the bill doesn't offer any specific ages for when kids are mature enough to take on the activities without hurting themselves, police and prosecutors can handle things on a case-by-case basis.